oauth2-proxy/oauth2-proxy/README.md

    * Fill in the necessary fields and Save (this is _required_)
 5. Take note of the **Client ID** and **Client Secret**

+### GitHub Auth Provider

+1. Create a new project: https://github.com/settings/developers
+2. Under `Authorization callback URL` enter the correct url ie `https://internal.yourcompany.com/oauth2/callback`

+The GitHub auth provider supports two additional parameters to restrict authentication to Organization or Team level access.

+    -github-org="": restrict logins to members of this organisation -github-team="": restrict logins to members of this team

+### LinkedIn Auth Provider

 For LinkedIn, the registration steps are:

 1. Create a new project: https://www.linkedin.com/secure/developer